delebot/my-sandbox/tea-mechs.md

 ### Drainage

-> Alternate Mechanic Names: Mustard Bomb in O11S
+> Alternate Mechanic Names: Not Mustard Bomb in O11S But The Tether That Resolves In An Aoe

 A tether that can be passed to other players by walking over them or the tether.
 After the mechanic resolves, big AoE damage is dealt to the tethered player.